Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 • Lack of Standardization: FTP Protocol variations and extensions can cause compatibility issues between different clients and servers.

-Security Challenges of FTP
+Security Challenges of File Transfer Protocol

 The File Transfer Protocol was never meant to be a secure channel for sensitive data.
 That’s why we don’t encrypt anything.
 It is not necessary for a hacker to decipher encryption in order to see or modify data during an FTP transmission.
 If the provider’s system is hacked, the data might be intercepted and used even if you utilize FTP cloud storage.